FBW-WD-22-D03-22/repetition-sort/README.md

 -----
 ## :cartwheeling: Exercise

 1. The `charCodeAt()` method returns an integer between 0 and 65535 representing the UTF-16 code unit at the given index.
-Print the code unit for letter of the letter array.
+Print the code unit for each letter of the letter array.

 `const letters = ["a", "u", "t", "p", "x"]`

+---

 2. Create an array, which holds 6 firstnames of the Breaking Bugs and sort the array according to the length of the names.
 The sorted array should start with the shortest name.